teamfighter/devops_test_go/docs/README.md

 - **Enhance Documentation Accuracy:** Provide detailed descriptions for each deployment step, including commands, parameters, and dependencies.

 - **Use transaction tracing:** Use opentelemetry for transaction tracing and grafana tempo as viewer.

+- **Setup CI/CD:** Work on CI/CD pipelines to provide delivery and integration for application.